Email FacebookTwitterMenu burgerClose thin

 The beneficiary can also disclaim their inheritance, effectively refusing the inherited IRA.
 This legal process allows the account to pass to the next eligible beneficiary, typically outlined in the original account holder’s beneficiary designation.

-For beneficiaries who do not need the funds and wish to avoid triggering RMDs and associated taxes, disclaiming allows the next beneficiary to assume control and manage the timeline for withdrawals.
+For beneficiaries who do not need the funds and want to avoid triggering RMDs and the associated taxes, disclaiming allows the next beneficiary to assume control and manage the withdrawal timeline.

 Bottom Line